echasnovski/mini.nvim/readmes/mini-clue.md

 - Has (mostly solved) issues with macros:
     - All triggers are disabled during macro recording due to technical reasons.
     - The `@` and `Q` keys are specially mapped inside `MiniClue.setup()` to temporarily disable triggers.

-- Triggers will fully override same buffer-local mappings and will have precedence over global one.
-For example, having set `<C-w>` as Normal mode trigger means that there should not be another `<C-w>` mapping.

 ## Config quick start